How to Keep Your Beard Straight and Prevent It from Curling Up

 Don’t Overdo Waxes

 There are a few ways to straighten your beard.
 Waxes, or glazes, can be applied like you would with other facial hair.
-You can also use a natural pomade or grooming oil, which is something I recommend doing if you want to get that just stepped out of the shower look all day long.
+You can also use a natural pomade or oil like spartan beard oil, which is something I recommend doing if you want to get that just stepped out of the shower look all day long.
 I think beard brushes are an underrated tool because they really do help keep hair looking neat all day long.
 Using oils or waxes on your whole face (beard included) will allow for easier growth and prevent flakes as well as ingrown hairs, so it’s a win-win situation!

 Despite your best efforts, there will be some beard hair that curls up after you shave.
 You should always trim these hairs in order to prevent them from growing too long and turning into a rat's nest.
 The way you'll want to trim these is by using the opposite hand.
 For example, if you're left-handed, hold the scissors in your right hand and cut with your left hand.
 This ensures that you won't accidentally over-trim or make jagged cuts when trying to keep everything looking neat.